 Detecting rare diseases

 Because of state programs aided by the federal government, nearly all American babies have a hearing test within the first month of life.
 About two or three out of every 1,000 newborns in the U.S. have a detectable hearing loss in one or both ears.

-The hearing loss may be a sign of a rare disease.
+The hearing loss may be a sign of a rare disease (but not always).
 Babies with Mondini dysplasia, for example, are born with one and a half coils in the cochlea instead of the standard two, in either one or both ears.
 Most children with this condition have profound hearing loss.
 They may need a surgical repair, as well as a cochlear implant, but some can benefit from hearing aids.
 Babies with KID syndrome, Donnai-Barrow syndrome, and Wildervanck syndrome—among other rare diseases—may have hearing loss.

 Sometimes the loss is not present at birth but develops soon after.
 Babies with the most common and severe form of Krabbe disease develop symptoms in the first six months, which include fevers, muscle weakness and hearing and vision loss.

 And sometimes, as with Edith, the hearing loss comes much later.
 People with Alport syndrome, for example, often lose hearing in late childhood or early adolescence and may be treated with hearing aids.
 Similarly, people with Alström syndrome tend to have progressive hearing loss in both ears that may begin in childhood and be treated with hearing aids.

 Turner syndrome: Frequent ear infections can be a clue